4 Totally Doable Household Eco Tips for Yogis

 2. Cold wash and air dry your yoga togs

 Your stretchy leggings, sports bras, and cute, strappy tops will last longer and fit better if you launder them in cold water and let them air dry.
-When you machine wash, choosing cold water is key because experts estimate that heating the water accounts for 75-90% of the energy used in a load of laundry.
+When you machine wash, choosing cold water is key because experts estimate that hot water accounts for 75-90% of the energy used in a load of laundry.
 Modern detergents and washing machines have been designed to get a good wash out of a cold water cycle.

-If your sweaty yoga wear seems to retain, ahem, odours, try adding either white vinegar or baking soda to your wash cycle (but not both, unless you’re building a science fair volcano).
+If your sweaty yoga wear seems to retain, ahem, odours, try adding either white vinegar or baking soda to your wash cycle (but not both, unless you’re building a science fair volcano!).
 Use just a little detergent and no fabric softener when washing, since build-up of these agents can also lock in bad smells.
-Letting workout clothing dry after class and turning it inside-out before washing also help to keep unpleasant smells at bay.
+Letting workout clothing dry after class and turning them inside-out before washing also help to keep unpleasant smells at bay.
 If you have a particularly stubborn stink, try popping the item in the freezer overnight.

 Outdoor drying also helps dispel lingering odours.
-If you live in a warm climate and have a backyard, go for the charming European village look by stringing up a few clotheslines to expand your air drying capacity.
+If you live in a warm climate and have a backyard, go for the charming European look by stringing up a few clotheslines to expand your air drying capacity.

 3. Reduce your paper mail